 Suitable for two guinea pigs or a small rabbit, this two-tier hutch provides the ultimate safe-haven, and it’s made from solid weather-proof wood, durable enough to be left outside in every season.
 We love the attractive design and it’s raised off the ground which ensures your furkids stay warm and dry.

 The Pets at Home Fox Glove Guinea Pig and Rabbit Hutch has a gorgeous design and plenty of great features, so let’s get up close and personal and see if it’s good enough for your furry friends to call home sweet home.

 - Best rabbit hutches: five star accommodation for your flop-eared friend

-- Buyers' guide to the best rabbit runs
+- Best rabbit runs

 - Best rabbit toys: make sure you never have a bored bunny